KROT47/ultimate-extend/readme.md

 /* --------------------------------- Extend.config --------------------------------- */

 // Extend.config can be produced from other configs using config.newConfig( configObj )
-// to execute method from origin ( parent ) config use config.useOriginMethod( ...{ same arguments } )
+// to execute method from origin ( parent ) config use config.useOrigin( ...{ same arguments } )
-// config.useOriginMethod() - here 3rd argument will always be replaced with config which called this method
+// config.useOrigin() - here 3rd argument will always be replaced with config which called this method

 var Extend = require( 'ultimate-extend' );